 By integrating sustainability into reimbursement policies, companies can influence employees’ vehicle choices.
 This alignment enhances corporate social responsibility and promotes a greener business environment.

-The Future of EV Mileage Reimbursement
+The Future of Mileage Reimbursement Rates for EVs

 Electric car mileage reimbursement will continue to evolve.
 As electric vehicle adoption grows, policies will increasingly have to adapt to meet changing needs.
 While your business may opt for the easy route of paying the IRS mileage rate, that may not be the wisest choice.